FEES AND TUITION / REFUND DATES

 Students taking courses at other Universities on a Letter of permission are expected to pay fees directly to the other institution.
 Students should factor in these additional tuition and fee payments when applying for student loans.

 International Health Insurance Plan

 All International and exchange students will be automatically enrolled in NSCAD’s International student health plan.
 This plan ensures that students have adequate coverage for Canadian medical services.
-NSCAD’s International student health plan is currently provided through Travel Insurance Coordinators Ltd (TIC).
-The coverage is for a 12 month period of September 1 to August 31 at a cost of $650.
+Coverage is for a 12 month period of September 1 to August 31 at a cost of $650.
 All prices are subject to change.
 The cost of this mandatory single plan will be included on the student’s account with no exceptions.
 Note that exchange students visiting for less than 4 months may be eligible for short term coverage at $236 per term.

 Student’s who become eligible for MSI can opt out of the plan.
-Students may also purchase additional coverage for spouse or family directly from TIC.
+Students may also purchase additional coverage for spouse or family directly from the insurance provider.